 Description

-Former frontispiece to Cawthorne House, which was built in the 1770s by Richard Gillow for John Fenton Cawthorne and stood on the site of the present Post Office in Market Street.
-Re-sited and reduced in height c1906.
-Sandstone ashlar.
-Roman Doric portico with 2 columns in antis under a triglyph frieze and cornice.
-Above this 3 courses of masonry with chamfered quoins and a small moulded cornice, then a single course surmounted by a pediment with dentils.
-(Originally there were 2 storeys between the portico and the pediment.)
-The openings of the portico are furnished with elegant wrought-iron gates and screens, also from Cawthorne House, which have elaborate scrolled cresting.
+The Storey Institute back entrance is a former frontispiece to Cawthorne House, which was built in the 1770s by Richard Gillow for John Fenton Cawthorne and originally stood on the site of the present Post Office in Market Street.
+It was re-sited and reduced in height around 1906.
+The structure is made of sandstone ashlar and features a Roman Doric portico with two columns in antis, topped by a triglyph frieze and cornice.
+Above the portico are three courses of masonry with chamfered quoins and a small moulded cornice, followed by a single course that supports a pediment with dentils.
+Originally, there were two storeys between the portico and the pediment.
+The openings of the portico are adorned with elegant wrought-iron gates and screens, also from Cawthorne House, which feature elaborate scrolled cresting.
 The structure frames a rectangular opening in a single-storey building.
-Further to the left, however, is an ex-situ semicircular door hood of c1700, formerly part of a building which was demolished in 1906 to make way for an extension of the Storey Institute, Meeting House Lane (qv).
+Additionally, to the left, there is an ex-situ semicircular door hood from around 1700, which was formerly part of a building demolished in 1906 to allow for an extension of the Storey Institute on Meeting House Lane.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.